-Disclosure of these records is not only "likely to contribute," but is certain to contribute, to public understanding of how the Secretary is conducting himself while in charge of a federal agency.
-The public is always well served when it knows how the government conducts its activities, particularly matters touching on ethics and potential misconduct questions.
-Hence, there can be no dispute that disclosure of the requested records to the public will educate the public about whether Secretary Becerra is compliantly performing his Senate-confirmed duties.
+Disclosure of these records is not only "likely to contribute," but is certain to contribute, to public understanding of the communications regarding Rick Bright's whistleblower complaint.
+The public is always well served when it knows how the government conducts its activities.
+Hence, there can be no dispute that disclosure of the requested records to the public will educate the public about the ethics waivers and impartiality decisions issued to those charged with running HHS.